Rule 10.16. Technology Committee

 (2)Improving judicial branch information technology governance to best serve the implementation of technological solutions;

-(4)Developing information technology standards; and
+(3)Reviewing and recommending information technology standards; and

-(5)Developing standardized requests for proposals, identifying appropriate vendors, and encouraging the courts to leverage their collective economic purchasing power in acquiring technological systems.
+(4)Encouraging the courts to leverage their collective economic purchasing power in acquiring technological systems.

-(e) Oversight of advisory committees and task forces
+(i) Oversight of advisory committees and task forces

 For those advisory committees and task forces over which it has been assigned oversight by the Chief Justice, the Technology Committee ensures that the activities of each are consistent with the council's goals and policies.
 To achieve these outcomes, the committee:

-(1)Communicates the council's annual charge to each; and
+(1)Communicates the council's annual charge to each;

-Rule 10.10 amended effective February 20, 2014.
+Rule 10.16 amended effective September 1, 2015; adopted effective February 20, 2014.